se-edu/se-book/modeling/modelingASolution/intermediate/outcomes.md

-:trophy: Can use intermediate class diagram and sequence diagram concepts to model an OO design :three:
+{{glyphicon_flag}} Can use intermediate class diagram and sequence diagram concepts to model an OO design :three: